schau1121/Sprint-Scheduler/README.md

  ## Screenshots
  > Screenshots of the input/output after running your application
  ## Installation/Usage
-  * install the task scheduler, run the following commands in terminal:
+ * To install the task scheduler, run the following commands in terminal:
    * $git clone --recursive https://github.com/cs100/final-project-anguy589_spete020_schau014.git
    * $cmake3 .
    * $make
-  * To run the task scheduler, run the following command:
    * $./taskScheduler
   * Follow the provided instructions and prompts to create, edit, delete, and view tasks, tasklists, and events